hawkeyexl/www/docs/slack.rst

 - **#community-events** (formerly known as `#calls-for-papers`) is a good place to announce non-Write the Docs events.
 - **#community-help-wanted** is a good place to share surveys, calls for research interview subjects, and calls for participation on open-source projects.
 - **#community-showcase** is a space for responsible self-promotion.

+Please note that we will remove posts in those channels if they violate our Slack rules.

 Reporting Issues
 ~~~~~~~~~~~~~~~~